Laharah/convertFlac/README.md

         These options are used for determining behavior when being passed a directory

-        -c, --clone         makes a clone of given directory, copying non-flac files and placing converted files in their correct place. if no output path is defined, 'SOURCEPATH [MP3]' will be used.
-Output directory must not already exsist.
+        -c, --clone         makes a clone of given directories, copying non-flac files and placing converted files in their correct place. if no output path is defined, 'SOURCEPATH [MP3]' will be used.
+Output directory must not already exist.
 DOES NOT IMPLY '-r'.

-        -r, --recursive     recurses through directories looking for flac files to convert.
+        -r, --recursive     recurses through a directory looking for flac files to convert.
 Often used in conjunction with '-c' to maintain directory structure for converted files